 Does creatine cause hair loss?

-Almost certainly not, based on the research we have.
+No study has ever shown that creatine causes hair loss.
 The entire fear traces to a single 20-person study from 2009 that never actually measured hair.
-It measured a hormone loosely associated with male pattern baldness and found a short-lived bump.
-No follow-up study has replicated even that finding, let alone shown hair loss.
+It measured DHT, a hormone associated with male pattern baldness, and found a rise that no follow-up study has replicated.
+A 2025 randomized trial that did track hair-growth measures found no effect.
 This is the most famous example of a bad science game of telephone in fitness nutrition.

 If you search for "creatine hair loss," you'll get thousands of Reddit threads, TikTok videos, and hot-take YouTube essays all warning you that creatine might be making you go bald.
 They all, eventually, trace back to the same paper.
 So let's actually read the paper.